delomast/maxFounderDiversity/README.md

 #### Installing
+Clone this repo.
+Then, from the root path of this repo on your local machine:

 <a>https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/ </a>
 Install a python virtual environment and with the requirements.txt file.

-`pip install -r /path/to/requirements.txt`
+`pip install -r requirements.txt`

-From the root path:
 #### Command Line Interface CLI
-Run: `python ssltest.py` to test the tool.
+To test the tool.
+Run: `python ssltest.py`

 #### Web Frontend
 In your terminal, run:
 `
 flask --app sslview run --debug --host=0.0.0.0
 `
-to access the tool in form of a web application.
+to access the tool in form of a user-friendly web application.
 <details>
-  <summary> Quick Start </summary>
+  <summary> Quick Start (Web Frontend) </summary>
   <div>
       To start learning.
 Choose a configuration.
 Upload your genetic dataset of $n$ populations with allele frequencies.
 Header of dataset should be of the common form below: <br><br>
     <table>